What is a policyholder?

 You might have noticed that liability coverage only pays claims to the other parties involved if you are at fault in an accident.
 If you want coverage for your vehicle, you will need to add collision.
 Collision coverage pays to repair or replace your car if you are in an accident.
 As with comprehensive, collision is optional if you aren’t financing or leasing, and a deductible usually applies.

-This is by no means a comprehensive list of available auto insurance coverages.
-For additional protection on and off the road, you might want to add other types of coverage, like roadside assistance, uninsured motorist or gap insurance.
+This is by no means a comprehensive list of available auto insurance coverage types.
+For additional financial protection on and off the road, you might want to add other types of coverage, like roadside assistance, uninsured motorist or gap insurance.
+Some states require uninsured and underinsured motorist coverage as part of minimum coverage requirements.

 Can a policyholder be changed after you purchase a policy?